 Robin Oates was paid $18 for being an extra at age 11 in “Kid Galahad.”
 Courtesy of Idyllwild Area Historical Society.

 In the 1962 film, Presley portrayed a young man just out of the Army who is training to be a prizefighter.
 His co-stars were Gig Young and Charles Bronson.
 He was helped on set by boxing trainer Al Silvani and former welterweight champion “Mushy” Callahan.
 Since the film’s release, the location has drawn Presley fans from around the globe.
-Now, they can buy a piece of history.
-Hidden Lodge is for sale for $749,000.

 Real estate broker Robin Oates was one of 50 Idyllwild Elementary School students who were extras.
 He remembers meeting Presley at age 11 and recalls that it was a “big thrill.”

 “They would pull three or four kids out of school and have us for the day,” he says.
 “We’d go into one of the local restaurants that the film crew rented and they would have a teacher there to give us instruction.
 Elvis and his cousin and others from the film crew would throw a football in the street during breaks.
 One time, several of us were told to stand in a certain area and Elvis would come by.
 He appeared out of nowhere and gave us each an autograph.
 At night, fans would hang out in front of the house where he was staying.
 Somebody would come out and hand out photos of Elvis and try to get the people to leave.”

 The crew filmed at many locations around town, such as Idyllwild Inn and a market in Fern Valley.
 Some stayed in private homes.